datieno9/azure-rbac-configuration/README.md

 - Assigns built-in roles (e.g., Reader, Contributor) to users or service principals
 - Enforces **least privilege** principle in real-world Azure environments

+---

+## How to Deploy

+> ⚠️ **Note**: This project was developed and tested using **Microsoft-provided Azure sandbox environments** through [Microsoft Learn On Demand](https://msle.learnondemand.net), as part of the **AZ-500 Microsoft Azure Security Technologies** course.
+> If you're using a personal Azure subscription, make sure you have permissions to assign roles and deploy resources.